shediao/sccache/docs/GHA.md

 ## Behavior

-In case sccache reaches the rate limit of the service, the build will continue but the storage might not be performed.
+In case ccache reaches the rate limit of the service, the build will continue but the storage might not be performed.